axiologic-pla/marketplaceActions/README.md

-# OrganizationAudit
+# organizationAudit

 ## Installation Process

-- Selecte a repository
+- Select a repository
 - Go to `Actions`.
 - Create a new `Workflow` file with the following content:
 ```